 New York native, Rob Burger, has developed his talents as an arranger, composer, and multi-instrumentalist from over two decades of acclaimed collaborations.
-These include a diverse roster comprising of John Zorn, Laurie Anderson, Marianne Faithfull, and Iron & Wine, with whom Rob is presently recording and touring.
+These include a diverse roster comprising of John Zorn, Laurie Anderson, Marianne Faithfull, and Iron & Wine, with whom Rob recorded and toured with.

 A lifelong musician, Rob began his musical journey at the piano, starting to learn at the age of four.
 He would go on to study under jazz luminaries Max Roach, Archie Shepp, and Yusef Lateef at the University of Massachusetts.
 Alongside an impressive formal education, Rob’s informal education consisted of frequent visits to New York City’s creative hubs, The Knitting Factory and The Kitchen in the 80s and early 90s.
 It was in these cultural establishments that Rob became acquainted with the likes of Arthur Russell, David Byrne, and Laurie Anderson.